FAIR is staffed by experienced counsellors with qualifications in psychology, social work and/or counselling, who offer group programs.

 - share resources and build on community and social support

-For children and teenagers who have seen or experienced abuse in the home we initially meet one-to-one.
+For children and young people who have seen or experienced abuse in the home we initially meet one-to-one.

-We also offer a 6-week program for children and teens who have experienced abuse in the home.
+We also offer a 6-week program for children and young people who have experienced abuse in the home.
 In a safe and nurturing environment participants will have the opportunity to:

 - understand they are not to blame for the abuse